You can find part I of my interview with Dr. Blau by clicking here.

 cyndi lauper, Gary Blau, heroes for hope, LGBT, mental health, children, national children’s awareness day, SAMSA, substance abuse and mental health services administration, trauma

 People generally understand that eating healthy is beneficial to physical health.
-Healthy eating can lower the risk of developing diseases such as cardiovascular disease, obesity and diabetes.
+But with healthy eating one can lower the risk of developing diseases such as cardiovascular disease, obesity and diabetes which would then require them to take the assistance of Nerve Pain Treatment website to get the right verified medication to get well.

 According to Roger Walsh in the October 2011 issue of The American Psychologist, there is now a sizable body of evidence indicating the importance of nutrition for mental health.
 A review of over 160 studies suggested that diet and nutrition can impact the mental health of nations (Gomez-Pinella, 2008).